 Sherzod Eraliev is Academy of Finland Post-doctoral Researcher in the Aleksanteri Institute.
 He defended his PhD thesis on Russia’s policies vis-à-vis labour migrants from Central Asia at the University of Tsukuba, Japan, in 2018.
 His research interests include state migration policies, migration regimes, skilled migration, migration and religion, and everyday migrant practices.

 Vladimir Gelman is Professor of Russian Politics in the University of Helsinki.
 He focuses on political regime dynamics, political institutions, governance and policy-making, elections, political parties and political protests, and sub-national politics in Russia.
 His expertise includes also authoritarianism, contentious politics, and regional and local government.

 Anna-Liisa Heusala is University

 Lecturer in Russian and Eurasian Studies in the University of Helsinki.
 She holds the title of Docent in Political Science in the University of Helsinki and the title of Docent in Comprehensive Security in the Finnish National Defence University.
-Her research focuses on public administration, legal culture, comprehensive and human security.
-She is the principal investigator in the KONE Foundation funded project Migration, Shadow Economy and Parallel Legal Orders in Russia, and in two H2020 Marie Sklodowska-Curie Actions funded Consortium subprojects.
+Her research focuses on public administration, law, comprehensive and human security, including migration.

 anna-liisa.heusala [at] helsinki.fi